olcf/olcf-user-docs/data/index.rst

 By selecting one of these collections and some offsite collection, you can use Globus to transfer data to/from that storage area at OLCF.
 By selecting the "OLCF DTN (Globus 5)" and "OLCF Kronos" collections, you can transfer data between Kronos and one of our other filesystems mounted on the DTNs.

 .. note::
    Globus v4 collections are no longer be supported.
-Please use the "OLCF HPSS (Globus 5)", "OLCF DTN (Globus 5)", and "OLCF Kronos" collections.
+Please use the "OLCF DTN (Globus 5)", "OLCF Open DTN (Globus 5), and "OLCF Kronos" collections.

 **Globus Warnings:**